citrus/crudify/README.md

 Usage
 -----

-In its most basic form, `crudify` is designed to be use like this:
+In its most basic form, crudify is designed to be use like this:

     class JelliesController < ApplicationController
       crudify :jelly
     end

 Ok, so what does it do?
 The short answer; _everything_ that you'd want it to.
 In more detail, crudify turns your controller into a full-fledged CRUD controller with `index`, `new`, `create`, `show`, `edit`, `update`, and `destroy`.
 But wait, there's more!
 Inside each of these standard methods are several _hook methods_ designed to make customizing your controllers even easier that over-riding crudify's methods.
 Over-riding; say what? ...
-I guess that's a good place to start.

-If you want to customize an action that's being defined by crudify, simply over-ride it!
+Say you want to customize an action that's being defined by crudify, simply over-ride it!

     class JelliesController < ApplicationController
       crudify :jelly

       def create
         @jelly = Jelly.new(params[:jelly])
         # ... the rest of your custom action
       end
     end